 In the decades he was working on this thesis (1983-2005) Hamilton was blithely unaware of the existence of more inscriptional evidence from ancient Thebes.
 We can test his case against this additional material (published by William Flinders Petrie in 1912 as the frontispiece of his book The Formation of the Alphabet).
 The most important of these is a copy of the proto-alphabet (Thebes 1), reproduced here.

-My drawing shows most of what I see amid the faded paint-marks, but I have a bias: I have been working on this question throughout the same period, and I think these tablets give support to my proposed system (though my paradigm was constructed before I knew of the existence of this controlling evidence).
+My drawing shows most of what I see amid the faded paint-marks (the large Z, two triangles, is lacking from the bottom right corner); but I have a bias: I have been working on this question over a long period, and I think these tablets give support to my proposed system (though my paradigm was constructed before I knew of the existence of this controlling evidence).
 My own table of values and identifications for the Egyptian hieroglyphs behind the original signs of the West Semitic alphabet is now available on the web, and the latest version is at the end of this article.
-Note that in my view not every letter of the proto-alphabet had an Egyptian counterpart; and all certainly did not survive into the Greco-Roman alphabet.
+Note that in my view not every letter of the proto-alphabet had an Egyptian counterpart; and some of them did not survive into the Greco-Roman alphabet.